chisophugis/lbd/source/llvmstructure.rst

 ================================================

-Before you begin this tutorial, you should know that you can always try to develop your own backend by porting from existing backends.
-The majority of backend code can be found in the /lib/Target directory of your root LLVM installation.
-As most major RISC instruction set architectures have some similarities, this may be the avenue you might try if you are an experienced programmer and knowledgable of compiler backends.
+Before you begin this tutorial, you should know that you can always try to develop your own backend by porting code from existing backends.
+The majority of the code you will want to investigate can be found in the /lib/Target directory of your root LLVM installation.
+As most major RISC instruction sets have some similarities, this may be the avenue you might try if you are an experienced programmer and knowledgable of compiler backends.

-However, there is a steep learning curve and you may easily get held up debugging your new backend.
-You can easily spend a lot of time tracing which methods are callbacks of some function, or which are calling some overridden method deep in the LLVM codebase - and with a codebase as large as LLVM, this can easily become a headache.
+On the other hand, there is a steep learning curve and you may easily get stuck debugging your new backend.
+You can easily spend a lot of time tracing which methods are callbacks of some function, or which are calling some overridden method deep in the LLVM codebase - and with a codebase as large as LLVM, all of this can easily become difficult to keep track of.
 This tutorial will help you work through this process while learning the fundamentals of LLVM backend design.
-It will show you what is necessary to get your first backend functional and complete, and it should help you understand how to debug your backend when it produces incorrect output using output provided by the compiler.
+It will show you what is necessary to get your first backend functional and complete, and it should help you understand how to debug your backend when it produces incorrect machine code using output provided by the compiler.

-This section first details the Cpu0 instruction set.
-Next, the structure of LLVM is introduced.
+This section details the Cpu0 instruction set and the structure of LLVM.
 The LLVM structure information is adapted from Chris Lattner's LLVM chapter of the Architecture of Open Source Applications book [#aosa-book]_.
 You can read the original article from the AOSA website if you prefer.
-Finally, you will begin to write register and instruction definitions in the Target Description files which will be used in next section.
+Finally, you will begin to create a new LLVM backend by writing register and instruction definitions in the Target Description files which will be used in next section.

 Cpu0 processor architecture
 ---------------------------